|Lesson 9|| Web site design|

 There are several important considerations for Web site design.
 They include client-side considerations, balancing form with function,

 navigation, personality and tone, and providing contact information, and the importance of keeping the site up-to-date.
-These are discussed
+These are discussed below.

 In a previous lesson in this module, we discussed different client-side considerations.
 It can be tempting for Web designers to "show off"